-Experience Atmospheric Memory, a breathtaking interactive art installation created by Rafael Lozano-Hemmer, where you can hear, see and even touch the sounds that travel through the atmosphere.
+Experience Atmospheric Memory, a breathtaking interactive art environment created by Rafael Lozano-Hemmer, where you can hear, see and even touch the sounds that travel through the atmosphere.

 Nearly 200 years ago, computing pioneer Charles Babbage said that the air is a 'vast library' that contains a record of every word ever spoken.
 This unmissable installation asks: was he right?

-If so, can we hear the voices of the past?
-Find out this summer and add your voice to the library
+Can we hear the voices of the past?
+Find out this summer and add your voice to the library.

 This installation uses bright lights, strobe, low light, loud noise, haze and smoke.